TheRacetrack/racetrack/docs/job_types/job_python3.md

 See [python-auxiliary-endpoints](../../sample/python-auxiliary-endpoints) for an example.

 ### Static endpoints: `static_endpoints` method
-You can configure static endpoints to expose your local files at particular path by your Fatman.
+You can configure static endpoints to expose your local files at particular path by your Job.
 Do it by implementing `static_endpoints` method in your entrypoint class, returning dict with endpoint paths and corresponding file metadata.
 File metadata can be either just the filename (relative to the root of repository)